The Flash: Vertical Velocity (Six Flags Great America)

-The Flash: Vertical Velocity is an inverted steel roller coaster located at Six Flags Great America in Gurnee, Illinois.
-The roller coaster is themed to the DC Comics character, The Flash.
-Originally named Vertical Velocity, the ride received a re-theme in 2022.
+The Flash: Vertical Velocity (originally and colloquially known as Vertical Velocity or V2) is a launched inverted roller coaster located at Six Flags Great America in Gurnee, Illinois, United States.
+Manufactured by Intamin, the Impulse roller coaster model opened on May 18, 2001.
+It is located in the DC Universe section of the park, receiving its theme to the DC Comics character The Flash in 2022.
+The ride launches riders from 0 to 70 mph in four seconds and is 186 ft tall.

-Manufactured by Intamin under the trade name "Twisted Impulse Coaster", this launched shuttle-style coaster, located in the DC Universe (formerly Yankee Harbor) section of the park, has been operating since May 18, 2001.

 History

-V2: Vertical Velocity (2001-2021)
+Vertical Velocity (2001-2021)

 On March 12, 2001, Six Flags Great America announced the addition of two new roller coasters.
 These were Vertical Velocity and Déjà Vu.
 Two months later, Vertical Velocity would officially open on May 18, 2001.
 The ride also had another clone at Six Flags Discovery Kingdom, which was modified in 2002 due to height limit restrictions.

 Upon opening, Vertical Velocity became the fastest inverted roller coaster of all time, tying its record with Superman: Ultimate Escape at Geauga Lake and Volcano: The Blast Coaster at Kings Dominion.
 All three roller coasters were surpassed by Wicked Twister at Cedar Point in 2002.
 Plus, the attraction became the second tallest inverted roller coaster at the time, behind Busch Gardens Williamsburg's Alpengeist.

 The Flash: Vertical Velocity (2022-present)

-Before the 2021 season had begun, the park had teased at an American Coaster Enthusiasts No Coaster Con event that the ride would be re-themed.
+Before the 2021 season had begun, the park had teased at an American Coaster Enthusiasts No Coaster Con event that the ride would be rethemed.
 In September 2021, Vertical Velocity closed temporarily for repainting.
 The park teased that the new attraction would be themed to The Flash from a sign placed outside of the ride's entrance which read, "Will be back in a Flash in 2022".
 The supports were repainted red (originally teal) and the track remained yellow.

-On March 24, 2022, the park announced the ride to be re-themed to The Flash: Vertical Velocity, which would fit in with the new DC Universe section of the park, becoming the third roller coaster in the area to be themed to a DC Comics hero, following Batman: The Ride and The Joker.
+On March 24, 2022, the park announced the ride to be rethemed to The Flash: Vertical Velocity, which would fit in with the new DC Universe section of the park, becoming the third roller coaster in the area to be themed to a DC Comics hero, following Batman: The Ride and The Joker.
 The Flash: Vertical Velocity would be themed to the DC Comics superhero The Flash.
 The station building was painted red with The Flash decals on the front with red painted supports and red trains.
 The ride re-opened on May 8, 2022, as DC Universe officially re-opened on May 26, 2022.